 Best of times, or the worst?
 A voter's guide to US GDP

-When accountants at the federal Bureau of Economic Analysis release the latest U.S. gross domestic product report on Thursday, it may be the most fought-over piece of economic data since the measure of broad productive output came into common use in the 1940s.

-REUTERS: When accountants at the federal Bureau of Economic Analysis release the latest U.S. gross domestic product report on Thursday, it may be the most fought-over piece of economic data since the measure of broad productive output came into common use in the 1940s.
+NEW YORK: When accountants at the federal Bureau of Economic Analysis release the latest US gross domestic product report on Thursday (Oct 28), it may be the most fought-over piece of economic data since the measure of broad productive output came into common use in the 1940s.

 It's already happening.